Towards Autonomous Agents: Adaptive-planning, Reasoning, and Acting in Language Models: Experimental designs and results

 If the task is completed, the environment will return a variable with a value of $1$, and the process is finished.
-Otherwise, we concatenate the extracted thought or action with the observation and append this new text to the input prompt forms the next input prompt.
-After $49$ steps, if the task remains unfinished, we reinitialize the ALFWorld environment and append "STATUS: FAIL" and "New plan:" after the last observation.
+Otherwise, we concatenate the extracted thought or action with the observation and append this new text to the input prompt to form the next input prompt.
+After $50$ steps, if the task remains unfinished, we reinitialize the ALFWorld environment \citep{shridhar2020alfworld} and append "STATUS: FAIL" and "New plan:" after the last observation.
 This updated text becomes the next input prompt to the LLM.
-The output of the LLM will include the reflection text following "New plan:", which is extracted and concatenated above the initial prompt, $s^{ep}_0$.
+The output of the LLM will include the adaptation text following "New plan:", which is extracted and concatenated above the initial prompt, $s^{ep}_0$.
 This new prompt is then used as the next input to the LLM to obtain corrected thoughts and actions.
-We set a maximum of $10$ trails; if $ep\geq 10$, we terminate the trial and proceed to the next task.
-The result of this experiment, conducted over a 24-hour run using gemma-2-9b-it, are shown in the second column of Table \ref{tab:Adapt}.
+We set a maximum of $9$ trails; if $ep\geq 10$, we terminate the trial and proceed to the next task.
+The results of this experiment, conducted for 14 different tasks using gemma-2-9b-it, are shown in Table \ref{tab:Adapt}.